Timeline

 - 2025-12-02 BBC visual guide maps spread: traces fire origin to Wang Cheong House, spread to six more blocks within ~90 minutes, notes 44-hour suppression to 10:18 a.m.
 Nov 28, alarms failing in all eight towers, and highlights flammable foam boards/netting and bamboo scaffold collapse contributing to propagation (BBC visual explainer).

-- 2025-12-02 Global Voices opinion argues negligence and MBIS oversight failures—not bamboo—drove the disaster; cites HK$330m tender controversies, ignored complaints about flammable netting/foam, 43-hour burn, and suppression of calls for an independent investigation while warning standards may be too low if current netting passed tests (Global Voices).
+- 2025-12-02 Global Voices opinion argues negligence and MBIS oversight failures—not bamboo—drove the disaster; cites HK$330m tender controversies, ignored complaints about flammable netting/foam, 43-hour burn, and suppression of calls for an independent investigation (Global Voices).

 - 2025-12-02 AP analysis flags "tip of an iceberg": notes 7 of 20 net samples failed, cost-cutting net swaps after a typhoon, alarms not sounding, and suspension of 28 other projects by the same contractor; political analysts warn of systemic bid-rigging/oversight gaps and national-security arrests of petition organizers amid public anger (AP).